Pfulcher26/Geppetto-/README.md

 ![Title page from the 1902 edition of Pinocchio](https://i.imgur.com/EErh0j4.png)

 ## Models and ERD
-Geppetoo uses a very simple model scheme in conjunction with MongooseDB to achieve its CRUD.
+Geppetto uses a very simple model scheme in conjunction with MongooseDB to achieve its CRUD.

 Below is an image of the Entity Relationship Diagram made for this project using Lucidchart: